 - Bank of America Deposit Account Holders Get Overdraft Protection.
 If you have a deposit account with Bank of America, you can avail yourself of the company’s optional overdraft protection transfer program.
 When you attempt a transaction that would normally result in an overdraft, the White Credit Card draws on your cash advance credit line to cover the deficit.
 Even with the $12-per-transfer fee, this is a big perk for cardholders who occasionally struggle with cash flow issues or need to shell out for big, unanticipated expenses.

 - $49 Annual Fee.
 The Virgin Atlantic’s White Credit Card has a $49 annual fee.
 While that’s not excessive for the travel category, it’s still a big problem for light spenders and infrequent travelers.
 If you don’t spend heavily enough or fly Virgin Atlantic very often, you’re unlikely to come out ahead on this deal.
-Instead, consider travel cards with higher baseline earning rates – the Capital One Venture Rewards Credit Card ($59 annual fee, waived in the first year) or Barclays Arrival Premier ($150 annual fee, waived in the first year) come to mind.
+Instead, consider travel cards with higher baseline earning rates – the Capital One Venture Rewards Credit Card ($95 annual fee, waived in the first year) comes to mind.

 - High Taxes and Fees on Award Flights.
 Virgin Atlantic’s tax and fee surcharges cost award flyers an arm and a leg.
 No matter the destination or underlying dollar cost of the flight, you’ll spend at least $470 per round-trip ticket in taxes and fees.
 Needless to say, that’s a big problem for budget-minded travelers, who expect minimal out-of-pocket charges at redemption.
 For a low-cost alternative, try Chase’s United MileagePlus Explorer Card or the Gold Delta SkyMiles Credit Card from American Express.